 Welding electrodes used in this study were RWMA Group A, Class II, Cu-Cr-Zr domed-flat nose, female caps (Part# FB-25).
+As discussed in section 2.3, this geometry of electrode does not suffer from severe deformation when welding however experiences a high degree of geometric growth due to length reduction.
+As a compromise between the high geometric growth rate leading to shorter life and the low deformation growth facilitating ease of analysis, the domed-flat electrode geometry was chosen.
 Electrodes were cold formed to the final welding geometry.
-The contact face of the electrode was machined to 4.80±0.5mm and 6.0±0.5mm to suit the steel thickness as per recommended practices [15].
+The contact face of the electrode was machined to 4.80 ± 0.5 mm and 6.0 ± 0.5 mm to suit the steel thickness as per recommended practices [15].
 A schematic drawing of the electrode dimensions is given in Figure 3.2.
 The 6.0mm face diameter electrode was machined to the nominal face diameter from the cold forged 4.8mm electrode.
 This resulted in a 0.2mm loss of electrode length.